 If you're in any way au fait with the beauty scene, you'll be well familiar with the term 'green beauty' - a movement that encourages the transparency of ingredients, where ingredients are sourced, how they are harvested, manufactured etc.

-But you might be less aware of the term blue beauty.
+However, you might be less aware of the term blue beauty.

-Blue beauty is a facet of green beauty, but it specifically supports ocean conservation, using reef safe ingredients and moving towards zero-waste packaging, or packaging that is virtually plastic free.
+Blue beauty is a facet of green beauty, but it specifically supports ocean conservation, using reef-safe ingredients and moving towards zero-waste packaging, or packaging that is virtually plastic-free.

 'Project blue beauty' was spearheaded by the founder of Beauty Heroes, Jeannie Jarnot, in an effort to create a better and bluer planet.
 Jarnot and Kapua Browning, the founder of Honua, a natural Hawaiian Skincare brand, hosted a beach clean up in Oahu, Hawaii, which resulted in a collection of a staggering 700lbs of plastic.
-During this time, Hawaii also banned two widely used sunscreen chemicals — oxybenzone and octinoxate — in an effort to help the oceans.
+During this time, Hawaii also banned two widely-used sunscreen chemicals — oxybenzone and octinoxate — in an effort to help the oceans.

 Blue beauty initiatives, much like green ones, aim to educate consumers about the effects products have not only on their bodies but the planet, too via intentional actions that positively impact our businesses, our communities, our oceans, air and planet at large.